Kaoticz/xero-layan-git/README.md

 For my personal use on a clean Arch install.
-Yes, the scripts are horrendous.
-No, I don't care.
-It's a one-time thing, it really doesn't matter.

 To start from scratch:
-Use `CleanInstall/instructions.txt` as a guide.
+Use `CleanInstall/arch_instructions.txt` as a guide.
 Follow the files and read the comments along the way.

 ### This is XeroLinux's Layan Rice